 (1) “ADMw” means the extended weighted average daily membership computed as provided in ORS 327.013(1)(c).

-(2) “Eligible Applicant” means an applicant as defined in ORS 327.185(1).
+(2) “Eligible Applicant” means an applicant as defined in ORS 327.185(1) including YCEP and JDEP programs.

 (3) “Spring Membership” means the data report that represents students attending public schools and programs on the first school day in May, as derived from the 3rd period cumulative average daily membership collection.
 Rules governing the Spring Membership report are contained in the most recent edition of the Oregon Student Membership Manual, published by the Oregon Department of Education.

-(4) Effective until June 30, 2020, “Students from Racial or Ethnic Groups that Have Historically Experienced Academic Disparities” includes, but is not limited to American Indian and Alaska Native students, Black and African American students, Hispanic and Latino students, and Native Hawaiian and Pacific Islander students and any other racial or ethnic group identified by the school district as historically experiencing academic disparities.

-(5) Effective July 1, 2020, “Students from Racial or Ethnic Groups that Have Historically Experienced Academic Disparities” includes, but is not limited to American Indian and Alaska Native students, Black and African American students, Hispanic and Latino students, Native Hawaiian and Pacific Islander students, and multiracial students, and any other racial or ethnic group identified by the school district as historically experienced academic disparities.
+(4) “Students from Racial or Ethnic Groups that Have Historically Experienced Academic Disparities” includes, but is not limited to American Indian and Alaska Native students, Black and African American students, Hispanic and Latino students, Asian students Native Hawaiian and Pacific Islander students, and multiracial students, and any other racial or ethnic group identified by the school district as historically experienced academic disparities.

 (6) “Student Investment Account” means the account as established in ORS 327.175.